infinum/ios-prince-of-versions/PoV 4.0 Migration Guide.md

 * **Supporting older versions**

-  * If you decide to upgrade PoV to version >= 4.0, both type of users (the ones who have app version with PoV < 4.0 and the ones who have app version with PoV >= 4.0) can be supported with only one JSON, for more information, please check out [this file](JSON.md).
+  * If you decide to upgrade PoV to version >= 4.0, both type of users (the ones who have app version with PoV < 4.0 and the ones who have app version with PoV >= 4.0) can be supported with only one JSON, for more information, please check out **JSON Formatting** section.

 ## Breaking Changes